Loading...

 (a) Operation and maintenance of pretreatment facilities.
 When pretreatment of industrial waste is required by the director as a condition for acceptance of the waste into the wastewater system, the owner of the premises from which the waste is discharged must operate and maintain treatment facilities in a manner capable of complying with applicable discharge standards.

 (b) Best management practices.
-The director may require a person discharging to the wastewater system to adopt and implement best management, source reduction, and pollution practices if necessary to protect the wastewater system.
+The director may develop BMPs and require a person discharging to the wastewater system to adopt and implement such BMPs, source reduction, and pollution prevention practices if necessary to protect the wastewater system.

 (c) Septage and chemical toilet waste.